 However in order to spend more time, be able to sample the delicious Breton cuisine, see more quaint villages, and enjoy the beautiful coastline, you need at least 4 days in Brittany.

-5 days makes for a perfect bite-size road trip, getting to know the countryside as you drive along the winding roads and stopping along en route to visit the châteaux and historic sites and immerse yourself in Breton life.
+5 days for your Brittany road trip itinerary makes for a perfect bite-size holiday, getting to know the countryside as you drive along the winding roads and stopping along en route to visit the châteaux and historic sites and immerse yourself in Breton life.

 Getting To & Around Brittany